koola/pix-diff/docs/appium.md

 To use ADB screenshots add this in this capability in the capabilities `nativeWebScreenshot: true`, see "Capabilities Android" example below.

-![ADB saveScreen / checkScreen] (./images/avdForNexus6ByGoogle_examplePage_ADB.png "ADB saveScreen / checkScreen")
+![ADB saveScreen / checkScreen] (./images/avdForNexus5ByGoogle_examplePage_ADB.png "ADB saveScreen / checkScreen")

+#### Note
+It looks like taking a screenshot with ADB reacts different on a scroll (`elm.scrollIntoView()` seems to take more time).
+This is why a sleep is added after scrolling to be sure the screenshot is taken of the correct screen state

 ## Capabilities Android

 ```
 {
     browserName: 'chrome',                      // {mandatory} not case sensitive
-    deviceName: 'AVD_for_Nexus_6_by_Google',    // {mandatory} Needs to be form the list of available devices
+    deviceName: 'AVD_for_Nexus_5_by_Google',    // {mandatory} Needs to be form the list of available devices
     platformName: 'android'                     // {mandatory} not case sensitive
     platformVersion: '7.0',                     // {optional} needed for specific Android version,
-    nativeWebScreenshot: true                   // to use adb screenshots (complete screenshot), default ChromeDriver
+    nativeWebScreenshot: true                   // to use adb screenshots (complete screenshot), default is ChromeDriver
 }
 ```